Virginia State Police investigating violent traffic stop involving black motorist, official says

 Hewitt could not immediately be reached through numbers listed under his name.

 Thompson said the stop began when he was driving to work at the Cheesecake Factory in Tysons Corner.
-A female Virginia State trooper pulled him over, alleging he had an expired registration sticker and later that she could smell the odor of marijuana coming from his car, according to letter sent to Herring.
-The trooper told Thompson she intended to search his vehicle.

-Hewitt arrived on the scene as backup.
-Erlich said no drugs were found in Thompson’s car.
+Erlich said no drugs or other contraband were found in Thompson’s car.

 Herring’s office referred all questions to the Virginia State Police.

-It their statement, police said there had been no prior complaints against any of the troopers involved.
+It their statement, police said there had been no prior complaints about the incident.
 Police said Hewitt has been placed on administrative leave pending the outcome of the investigation.

-“At the end of the day, people are losing their lives over things like this and that could have been me,” Thompson said.
+“At the end of the day, people are losing their lives over things like this, and that could have been me,” Thompson said.

 Gregory S. Schneider and Alice Crites contributed to this report.